sindredg/Hybrid-Identities-EntraID-and-AD/docs/07-windows-laps.md

 ### Captured in Phase 8

 Two verifications were missing when this phase closed.
-Both needed an account inside `sg-it-admins`, and Phase 8 retires that membership from `cdubois` — so they were run immediately before the change that would have made them impossible.
+Both needed an account inside `sg-it-admins`, and Phase 8 retires that membership from `cdubois`, so they were run immediately before the change that would have made them impossible.
 Evidence is in [08-tiered-administration.md](08-tiered-administration.md) section 3.

 **The positive half of the permission test.** The refusal above is the negative half.
-Retrieving the same password as `cdubois` — a member of `sg-it-admins`, not a Domain Admin, and not even elevated — returns `DecryptionStatus: Success`.
+Retrieving the same password as `cdubois`, a member of `sg-it-admins` who is not a Domain Admin and not even elevated, returns `DecryptionStatus: Success`.
 One succeeds and one does not, neither explained by how much authority the caller holds, which is what demonstrates the boundary end to end.